SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/python_lists.md

 ## Adding items to list

 - Add an item to the end of the list using `append`.
-- Add an item AFTER a given index using `insert.
+- Add an item AT a given index using `insert`.
 - Add multiple items to the end of the list using `extend`.

 Examples,